TritonDataCenter/java-manta/README.md

 The account name used to access the manta service.
 If accessing via a [subuser](https://docs.joyent.com/public-cloud/rbac/users), you will specify the account name as "user/subuser".
 * `manta.key_id`: ( **MANTA_KEY_ID**)
 The fingerprint for the public key used to access the manta service.
-Can be retrieved using `ssh-keygen -l -f ${MANTA_KEY_PATH} -E md5 | cut -d' ' -f 2`
+Can be obtained using `ssh-keygen -l -f ${MANTA_KEY_PATH} -E md5 | cut -d' ' -f 2`
 * `manta.key_path` ( **MANTA_KEY_PATH**)
 The name of the file that will be loaded for the account used to access the manta service.

-Please refer to the [configuration documentation](/INSTALL.md) for the full list of configuration options, which include retry and performance tuning in addition to encryption and authentication parameters.
+Please refer to the [configuration documentation](/INSTALL.md#Configuration) for example code and the full list of configuration options which include retry and performance tuning in addition to encryption and authentication parameters.

 ## Usage